 Q: I am paid employee of an organization that goes door to door and asks for donations to further a cause, will I need a license?
 A: Yes, paid employees who are soliciting donations are required to be licensed.
 Q: I go door to door dropping of flyers, will I need a license?
 A: If you are not knocking on doors, trying to get the attention of the occupants, you will not need a license.

 Q: I need a peddler’s license.
 What is the cost?
 A: $75.
 This pays for the licensing fee and FBI check and materials.
 The license is valid for one year of its issue date.

 Q: How do I get my license?
 A: A peddler’s license may be obtained at the Obetz Police Department, 4175 Alum Creek Drive.
 Please call 614-491-3211 to arrange for an appointment or with any questions.
-Click here to get a copy of the license application.
+Click here (will be updated) to get a copy of the license application.

 Q: What is the No-Knock Ordinance in Obetz?
 A: Residents in Obetz may register with the Obetz Police Department to be put on the No-Knock-List.
 Peddlers, solicitors, and canvassers are prohibited to go to these addresses.
 The list is maintained at the Obetz Police Department and licensees will be given the list upon the issuance of their peddler’s license.